 What if we stop our traditional indoor positioning schema on the first stage: detection of Wi-Fi networks?
 This detection actually already provides some information about the location - just due to local nature of Wi-Fi network.
 And as the second step we add the ability to describe some rules (if-then operators, or productions) related to the Wi-Fi access points.
 Our rules will simply use the fact that the particularly Wi-Fi network is detected.
-And based on this conclusion we will open (read - make them visible) some user-defined messages to mobile terminals.
-Actually it is a typical example for the context aware computing.
+Based on this conclusion we will open (read - make them visible) some user-defined messages to mobile terminals.
+Actually, it is a typical example for the context aware computing.
 The visibility for user-defined text (content) depends on the network context.

-The first time this service SpotEx (Spot Expert [9] developed by Dmitry Namiot) was described by the authors in article published in NGMAST-2011 proceedings [10].
-This paper describes the next development in this approach as well as outlines the nearest plans.
+The first time this service SpotEx (Spot Expert [14]) was described by the authors in article published in NGMAST-2011 proceedings [15].
+It is a working application for Android platform.

 Obviously, our SpotEx model is based on the ideas of Wi-Fi proximity.
-Wi-Fi host spots work here as presence sensors.
+Any Wi-Fi hot spot works here just as presence sensor.
 But we are not going to connect mobile users to the detected networks and our suggestion does not touch security issues.
+It is not about connectivity at all.
 We need only SSID for networks and any other public information.